eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 MRAA is an I/O library (abstraction layer) that creates a common interface across plaforms to access various I/O. Here MRAA is used to access the I2C interface connected to the accelerometer.

 * UPM
 UPM is a sensor library that supports various sensors including the de10-nano's built-in accelerometer.
-The UPM library is used to read data from the built-in 3-axis accelerometer, the ADXL345 from Analog Devices.
+The UPM library is used to read data from the board's built-in 3-axis accelerometer, the ADXL345 from Analog Devices.

 **Note**: MRAA and UPM come pre-installed on the default DE10-Nano microSD card image.